 Personalized Employee Benefits Resources | PeopleKeep

-HRAs have to follow similar regulations as other tax-advantaged health benefits, like health savings accounts (HSAs) and flexible spending accounts (FSAs).
-But if this benefit is new to you, you may have questions about whether any special rules apply to HRAs.
+HRAs must follow similar regulations as other tax-advantaged health benefits, like health savings accounts (HSAs) and flexible spending accounts (FSAs).
+But they also come with unique rules and requirements that employers need to understand.

 What is an HRA?

-A health reimbursement arrangement (HRA) is an IRS-approved, tax-advantaged health benefit that enables employers to reimburse employees for qualified out-of-pocket medical care expenses and, depending on the HRA, individual health insurance premiums.
+An HRA is a tax-advantaged health benefit that enables employers to reimburse employees for qualified out-of-pocket medical care expenses.
+Depending on the type of HRA you offer, individual health insurance premiums may also be eligible for reimbursement.

-While they're sometimes called a health reimbursement account, an HRA doesn’t require employers to pre-fund an account, like other account-based health plans.
-With an HRA, employers define a monthly allowance of tax-free money that employees can use to spend on medical care.
+While they're sometimes called health reimbursement accounts, an HRA doesn’t require employers to pre-fund it like other account-based health plans.
+Employers define a monthly allowance of tax-free money employees can spend on medical care.

-Once employees purchase an eligible health insurance policy or medical services and items, they submit the expense.
-Once the employer or HRA administrator reviews the expense, the employer schedules reimbursement up to the employee’s available allowance.
+When employees buy an eligible health insurance policy or other medical services and items, they submit proof of the expense.
+Once the employer or HRA administrator reviews the claim, the employer schedules tax-free reimbursement up to the employee’s available allowance.
+They typically do this on the employee’s next paycheck.

-The three types of HRAs that PeopleKeep offers are:
+The three types of HRAs that PeopleKeep by Remodel Health offers are:

-• The qualified small employer HRA (QSEHRA): Sometimes called the small business HRA, this HRA is for small employers with fewer than 50 full-time equivalent employees (FTEs) that don't offer a group plan.
+2. The qualified small employer HRA (QSEHRA).
+Sometimes called the small business HRA, this HRA is for small employers with fewer than 50 full-time equivalent employees (FTEs) that don't offer a traditional group health plan.
 All W-2 full-time employees are automatically eligible for a QSEHRA, and the IRS sets annual maximum contribution limits.
+Employees must have a health plan with minimum essential coverage (MEC) to use the benefit.
+This means employees with coverage through a spouse’s or parent’s group plan can still participate in the QSEHRA.

-• The group coverage HRA (GCHRA): Also known as an integrated HRA, a GCRHA is available to employers of all sizes that offer traditional group health plans, such as high deductible health plans.
-Only employees on their employer's group health plan can use the HRA.
-Like ICHRAs, they have no maximum contribution limits and have seven employee classifications.
+3. The group coverage HRA (GCHRA).
+Also known as an integrated HRA, the GCHRA is for employers of all sizes that offer traditional group health plans.
+Only employees enrolled in their employer's group health plan can use the HRA.
+Like ICHRA, it has no maximum annual limits.
+You can also differ allowances by job-based criteria.
+PeopleKeep offers customizable by seven employee classifications.
+By law, group plan premiums are ineligible for reimbursement.

 10 HRA FAQs

-If you're considering implementing an HRA for your employees or you're simply curious about how they work, let's address 10 frequently asked questions about HRAs.
+If you're considering offering your workforce an HRA or are just curious about how they work, let's review 10 frequently asked questions about the benefit.

-1. Do employees have to have a health insurance policy to participate in an HRA?
+1. Do employees have to have health insurance coverage to participate in an HRA?

-Employees need a qualifying health insurance policy to receive tax-free reimbursements from their employer.
-Depending on the type of HRA an employer is offering, that may be an individual health insurance policy—whether that be self-only or family coverage through the individual market—or an employer's group plan.
+Yes, employees need a qualifying health plan to participate in an HRA.
+Depending on the type of HRA an employer offers, that may be individual health insurance coverage—whether self-only or family coverage through the public or private exchange—or an employer's group plan.

-For example, if an employer offers a QSEHRA, an employee must have minimum essential coverage (MEC) to receive tax-free reimbursements.
+For example, if an employer offers a QSEHRA, an employee must have MEC to participate.
 This can be through an individual health insurance plan or coverage through a spouse’s or parent’s group health plan.

 If an employer offers an ICHRA, an employee can't use it without an individual health insurance plan with MEC.
-This allows employees to choose the healthcare coverage that's best for them during the annual open enrollment period (or during a special enrollment period if they experience a qualifying life event).
+During the Open Enrollment Period, employees can choose the best healthcare coverage for themselves.
+They can also change or sign up for new coverage during a special enrollment period if they experience a qualifying life event.

-Other HRAs, like the one-person stand-alone HRA, the retiree HRA, and the excepted benefit HRA (EBHRA), don't require employees to have a qualified health plan to participate.
+Other HRAs, like the one-person stand-alone HRA, the retiree HRA, and the excepted benefit HRA (EBHRA), don't require employees to have qualified health plan coverage to participate.

 2. Who owns an HRA—the employer or the employee?

-By law, HRAs are employer-owned.
-This is unlike HSAs, which the individual employee owns.
+HRAs are employer-owned, unlike HSAs, which the individual employee owns.
 HSAs also aren't tied to employment, whereas HRAs are.

-Because they're employer-owned and aren't set up like accounts, employees can't withdraw the funds from their HRA's allowance to directly pay for qualified medical care expenses or health coverage.
-They must incur the expense first and have their employer verify and approve it before they reimburse the employee.
+Because the employer owns the HRA and it isn’t a savings account, employees can't withdraw funds from their HRA's allowance to pay for qualified medical care expenses directly.
+They must first pay for the item or service out of pocket.
+Then, their employer must verify and approve it before reimbursing the employee.

 3. Who can contribute to an HRA?

 According to IRS regulations, only employers can contribute to HRAs.
-Federal regulations don’t allow participants in the HRA to contribute—a distinction that often gets confused with HSAs and FSAs, which are accounts that allow for both employee and employer contributions.
+Federal laws don’t allow participants in the HRA to contribute.
+This distinction often gets confused with HSAs and FSAs, which are accounts that allow for both employee and employer contributions.

 4. How much can an employer contribute to an HRA?

-Typically, the employer determines the allowance amount.
-However, some HRAs, like the QSEHRA and the EBHRA, have maximum annual contribution limits.
-Your HRA notice should outline the limits.
+The employer determines the allowance amount.
+But some HRAs, like the QSEHRA and the EBHRA, have annual maximum contribution limits defined by the IRS.
+Your HRA plan documents should outline the limits for your employees’ awareness.

-The ICHRA and the GCHRA don't have any maximum contribution limits, so employers can offer as little or as much allowance as they wish.
-Because HRAs give employers the power to define a specific allowance amount, they are cost-effective alternatives to traditional group health plans.
+The ICHRA and the GCHRA don't have any maximum contribution limits.
+So, employers can offer as little or as much allowance as they wish.

 5. Does the money in an HRA earn interest?